Opinion polling for the next Polish parliamentary election

-In the run up to the next Polish parliamentary election, various organisations carried out opinion polling to gauge voting intention in Poland.
+In the run up to the next Polish parliamentary election in 2027, various organisations carried out opinion polling to gauge voting intention in Poland.
 Results of such polls are displayed in this article.
 The date range for these opinion polls are from the previous parliamentary election, held on 15 October 2023, to the day of the next election.

 To be represented in parliament, electoral committees which are registered as political parties must reach an electoral threshold of 5%, and those registered as coalitions must reach 8%.

 Polling aggregations

-The following table displays the most recent aggregations of polling results from different organisations.
+The following tables display the most recent aggregations of poll results and equivalent projected seat shares in the Sejm from different polling organisations.